bcdannyboy/spreadfinder/README.md

 - Employs Black-Scholes option pricing.
 - Implements Binomial pricing for American options.
 - Uses GARCH model for estimating historical volatility.
+  - Estimates volatility with / without taking the searched options DTE into account.
 - Provides the Heston model for stochastic volatility simulations.
 - Supports Student's t-distribution in Monte Carlo simulations for better tail risk modeling.
 - Outputs the top spreads to a CSV file.
+- Includes very basic visualization of the probabilities.
+- Volatility caching for faster processing.

 ## Requirements